-Foucault talks about a number of different ships such as the 'ship of health' and the 'ship of virtuous ladies'] that had a real existence - for they did exist' (Foucault 2001: 6).
-So, can insecuritisation theory deploy fictitious accounts of history in order to usefully generate truthful claims?
-In addition, this brings with it Foucault's 'anti-disciplinarian' commitment, and his 'war with the established intellectual disciplines' (Walzer 1986: 52).
-Accordingly, Foucault distanced himself from conventional political theory and its methodologies12 and rather than merely offering a form of political theory, Foucault lived what he saw as being the appropriate role for the intellectual, whereby the intellectual no longer is the 'bearer of universal moral, theoretical and political values', but rather 'speaks out against the intolerable on the basis of his sectoral knowledge'.
-13 Barry Smart summed this up as follows:
+Foucault also espoused an 'anti-disciplinarian' commitment, and a 'war with the established intellectual disciplines'.
+65 Accordingly, Foucault distanced himself from conventional political theory and its methodologies 66 and rather than 'merely' offering a form of political theory, Foucault lived what he saw as being the appropriate role for the intellectual, whereby the intellectual no longer is the 'bearer of universal moral, theoretical and political values', but rather 'speaks out against the intolerable on the basis of his sectoral knowledge'.
+67 Barry Smart summed this up as follows:

 [A]ccording to Foucault, [the role of the modern intellectual is] 'no longer to place himself 'somewhat ahead and to the side' in order to express the stifled truth of the collectivity; rather it is to struggle against the forms of power that transform him into its object and instrument in the sphere of 'knowledge', 'truth', 'consciousness' and 'discourse'.
 In this sense theory does not express, translate, or serve to apply practice: it is practice.
-(1985: 17) [both emphases added]
+68